cfibmers/kubernetes-cpi/README.md

 #### - Integration Tests

- 1. Integration Test will execute CPI actions against a real Kubernetes cluser, please setup CLI `bx` and `kubectl` described in [here].(https://console.bluemix.net/docs/containers/cs_cli_install.html#cs_cli_install)
+ 1. Integration Test will execute CPI actions against a real Kubernetes cluser, please setup CLI `bx` and `kubectl` described in [here](https://console.bluemix.net/docs/containers/cs_cli_install.html#cs_cli_install).
  2. Provide API endpoint, credentials and cluster name etc. Fill in all the fields in `integration/env`  and run `source integration/env`.

+ > **Note:**

- > **Note:** Please set  $CLUSTER_NAME to the name of an existed and fully functional cluster, as integration tests will use the cluster directly to create pods etc.
+ > - Please set  $CLUSTER_NAME to the name of an existed and fully functional cluster, as integration tests will use the cluster directly to create pods etc.
+ > - Please keep the double quote in case there are some special characters of the values provided.
+ > - Here is an `example integration/env file` for your reference.

 ```
 $ cat integration/env